Market power: Monopoly power

 A well-known example of monopolistic market power is Microsoft's market share in PC operating systems.
 The United States v.
 Microsoft case dealt with an allegation that Microsoft illegally exercised its market power by bundling its web browser with its operating system.
 In this respect, the notion of dominance and dominant position in EU Antitrust Law is a strictly related aspect.

 Oligopoly power

 Another form of market power is that of an oligopoly or oligopsony.
 Within this market structure, the market is highly concentrated and several firms control a significant share of market sales.
+The emergence of oligopoly market forms is mainly attributed to the monopoly of market competition, i.e., the market monopoly acquired by enterprises through their competitive advantages, and the administrative monopoly due to government regulations, such as when the government grants monopoly power to an enterprise in the industry through laws and regulations and at the same time imposes certain controls on it to improve efficiency.
 The main characteristics of an oligopoly are: